There were certain points during the 2010-11 season where the Bruins could have easily caved in to the pressure.

 However, at the start of the playoffs, the doubters nearly found another reason to let their voices heard – particularly towards coach Claude Julien – when they started in a 0-2 hole against the Montreal Canadiens in the first round.
 On the other hand, Julien and the Bruins came together and fought back taking two games in a hostile environment known as the Bell Centre, eventually winning the series in seven games (something they hadn’t done in the postseason since 1994).

 After erasing the past by sweeping the Flyers, the Bruins earned a hard-fought series win in the conference finals against the Tampa Bay Lightning in seven to advance to the Stanley Cup Finals.
 There, obviously, the Bruins once again fell in a 0-2 hole to the Vancouver Canucks and could have easily caved in.

-But after incidents from Alex Burrows in “Bitegate” and Maxim Lapierre’s taunt to Patrice Bergeron, and heartbreaking one-goal losses in Games 1 and 2, many thought that Vancouver would cruise to its first Cup in franchise history.
+After incidents from Alex Burrows in “Bitegate” and Maxim Lapierre’s taunt to Patrice Bergeron, and heartbreaking one-goal losses in Games 1 and 2, many thought that Vancouver would cruise to its first Cup in franchise history.
 But Aaron Rome’s hit on Horton in Game 3 once again tested the Bruins’ resiliency and once again they answered the bell with another rallying cry.

 Despite falling in Game 5 after tying the series with two wins in Boston in Games 3 and 4, the Bruins easily cruised to wins in Games 6 and 7 (their first road Game 7 win in franchise history) and came away with the Cup.